Ertuğrul Bayrak

-He is ranked as the sixth best middleweight in the world by Beyond Kick, as of October 2022.
+He was ranked as the sixth best middleweight in the world by Beyond Kickboxing, as of October 2022.
 He was ranked in the Combat Press middleweight top ten between March 2019 and July 2021.

 Kickboxing career

 Early career

 Bayrak made his professional debut against Geronimo de Groot at RINGS Holland in November 2011.
 He lost the fight by decision.
 May 2015, Bayrak participated in the 2015 A1 World Combat Cup Middleweight tournament.
 He beat Errol Koning and Sahak Parparyan by decision in the quarter and semifinals, before facing Ibrahim El Bouni in the finals.
 El Bouni won the fight by a first-round knockout.

 Following this tournament, Bayrak went on a more successful run, amassing five victories in six fights, before taking part in the 2017 WFL Middleweight tournament.
 He beat Errol Koning by decision in the semifinals, and Darryl Sichtman by decision in the final bout.
 After knocking out Aziz El Felak in August 2018, Bayrak entered the 2018 WFL Wildcard Middleweight tournament.
 He won decisions against Badr Ferdous in the semifinals and Dennis Ipema in the finals to win the tournament.
 His eight fight winning streak was snapped at Number One Fight Show, when he lost a decision to Maxim Vorovski.